erhariomsaini/Project-Food_Delivery_Website/README.md

-## Food Delivery Website designed using HTML and CSS
+## Food Delivery Website Template designed using HTML and CSS